jiyorude/avantzero/README.md

 ### License
 AvantZero is licensed under the MIT-License.
 Please check the <code>LICENSE</code> file found in the repository regarding usage and implementing AvantZero or parts of its source code into your own software. <br>

 AvantZero is a final submission project for Harvard's CS50X (Introduction to Computer Science) course.
 Completing this project fulfilled the final requirement to be eligible for the CS50 certificate.
-If you are a student currently enrolled in CS50X or any of the other CS50-branded courses, you may only use the code and files found inside this repository for *inspiriational* purposes for your own final project.
+If you are a student currently enrolled in CS50X or any of the other CS50-branded courses, you may only use the code and files found inside this repository for *inspirational* purposes for your own final project.

 <br/>